 How would trucks and construction machinery travel in and out of the site during excavation and construction?

 Trucks or heavy vehicles will not pass through the internal roads of Sliema.
 They will exit only onto Qui-Si-Sana.

 No, any cranes or other machinery would be based within our own site perimeter.

-The development of Townsquare would take around 3.5 years, should the permit be reinstated.
+The development of Townsquare would take around 4 years.